ThULB/jportal/README.txt

 --- set $MCR.FileUpload.IP to your local running server's IP address
 --- add module "JPortal" to system, by appending on property "MCR.Modules.Application" the value "jportal"
 --- exclude module "DocPortal" from system, by appending on property "MCR.Components.Exclude" the value "docportal"
-// --- remove default module "docportal" and "iview" from system, by removing value "docportal" resp. "iview" from property "MCR.Modules.Application"

 6. INSTALLATION